10 Top-Rated Day Trips from Orlando

 4 St. Augustine

-About a two-hour drive from the glitzy attractions of Orlando, St. Augustine is the oldest European-settled town in the US, founded in 1565.
+About a two-hour drive from the tourist attractions of Orlando, St. Augustine is the oldest European-settled town in the US, founded in 1565.
 If you're a history buff, this is a must-do day trip, but everyone will enjoy strolling along the cobblestone streets in the National Historic Landmark District, browsing the local museums, and soaking up the Spanish colonial charm.
-Top attractions here include Castillo de San Marcos National Monument, the 17th-century fortress built to protect St. Augustinians from invading British troops; Fort Matanzas; Flagler College; Lightner Museum; the tranquil Mission of Nombre de Dios; and the St. Augustine Lighthouse and Maritime Museum, with breathtaking city views.
+Top things to see and do here include Castillo de San Marcos National Monument, the 17th-century fortress built to protect St. Augustinians from invading British troops; Fort Matanzas; Flagler College; Lightner Museum; the tranquil Mission of Nombre de Dios; and the St. Augustine Lighthouse and Maritime Museum, with breathtaking city views.
 The hop-on hop-off trolley is a great way to explore the town and learn about its history.
 You can also hop aboard a cruise around Matanzas Bay to visit some of the top sites.
 Shopping is another popular pastime here, and you'll find plenty of cute boutiques and gift shops, as well as some superb restaurants.
-After a busy day of sightseeing, you can relax with a cool dip at one of the town's white-sand beaches.
+After a busy day of sightseeing, relax with a cool dip at one of the town's white-sand beaches.
+The convenient Saint Augustine Day Trip from Orlando covers most of these top attractions in one day and includes transportation and select hotel pickup and drop-off.
+See historic landmarks and Spanish Colonial architecture, explore the cobbled streets, and add on a narrated trolley tour or sightseeing cruise to learn more about the history of this old Florida town.

 5 Airboat Rides